-Deadlines: May 1st and November 1st each year (applications must be IN OFFICE by those deadlines)
+Deadlines: May 1st and November 1st each year (applications must be emailed by 5PM)

 There are many health needs in the service area of the Community Health Foundation.
 Following the model of the County Health Rankings and Roadmaps program, the CMCCHF has decided to focus funding on two major areas: Health Behaviors and Clinical Care.
 The Health Behavior area focus includes Diet and Exercise, Sexual Activity and Substance Use (alcohol, drugs, tobacco).
 The Clinical Care area focus includes Access to Care and Quality of Care.
 Requests addressing these issues will be given priority in funding decisions.

 Please review CMCCHF Principles and the following guidelines before submitting your final proposal:

 - Funding is only for non-profit organizations with a 501c3 status.
 Documentation of such status must be less than 10 years old.
 Contact the IRS if you need an updated form.